 Olivia Brooks is a 22-year-old, pregnant female who was found in the restroom of a local college after bystanders heard her yelling for help.

-Level 1 requires a "Scene Size-Up" based on the National Registry of Emergency Technicians Psychomotor Exam.
+Level 2 requires a "Scene Size-Up" and a "Primary Survey" based on the National Registry of Emergency Technicians Psychomotor Exam.

 LEARNING OBJECTIVES